bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InflowSum_2OMwvg2WD9yQR5E1WntDRu/Documentation.md

-Groundwater inflow measured or expected durng a certain time span
+Groundwater inflow measured or expected durng a certain time span.